Technology

 Routes of exposure

-Evaporates in the air and dissolve in water
+Evaporates in the air and dissolves in water

 Distribution

-Natural processes like volcanicity and human activities like smoking cigarette.
+Natural processes like volcanicity and human activities like smoking cigarettes.

 Toxic response